 A Canaanite woman begs for her daughter’s mental health, and Jesus questions whether she qualifies to receive that benefit on the basis of her nationality.

 In other words, Jesus says, There’s a rule for that.
 Yet—and here’s the heart of it—in each of these instances while people who asked for help are reeling and wondering where to turn next, Jesus generously acts to give them relief and hope.
 Love overrides the rules.
 Or, as Jesus himself once said about God’s laws, he fulfills them in new ways.
-These new ways look different, but they show that loving others can be faithful to our convictions, too.

 When religious leaders step up to confront his decision to heal on the Sabbath, Jesus clarifies what people of faith should expect of one another: “You study the Scriptures diligently because you think that in them you have eternal life.
 These are the very Scriptures that testify about me” (John 5:39, NIV).
 Jesus himself is God’s arm reaching out to save them.
 This is the story of salvation that Christians have in common.
 But then Jesus presses further, to the heart of the issue.
 Belief is not primarily about understanding or endorsing—after all, these leaders have mastered those rituals, claiming deep roots in the Abraham clan and taking careful pains to vet newcomers like John the baptizer.
 No, belief is not functional until it’s infused with God’s love.
 That’s essential and yet, with all their careful scrutiny of God’s purposes, they’ve missed it.
 Jesus adds, “I know you.
 I know that you do not have the love of God in your hearts” (v.
 42).